Saraswati River: Identification theories

 Since the 19th century CE, numerous attempts have been made to identify the mythical river Saraswati of the Vedas with physical rivers.
 Many think that the Vedic Saraswati once flowed east of the Indus (Sindhu) river.
 Scientists, geologists as well as scholars have identified the Saraswati with many present-day or now-defunct rivers.

 Two theories are popular in the attempts to identify the Saraswati.
 Several scholars have identified the river with the present-day Ghaggar-Hakra River or dried up part of it, which is located in modern-day Northwestern India and Pakistan.
 A second popular theory associates the river with the Helmand River or an ancient river in the present Helmand Valley in Afghanistan.

-Most consider Saraswati a mythical river, an allegory not a "thing".

 The identification with the Ghaggar-Hakra system took on new significance in the early 21st century, suggesting an earlier dating of the Rigveda, and renaming the Indus Valley Civilisation as the "Saraswati culture", the "Saraswati Civilisation", the "Indus-Saraswati Civilisation" or the "Sindhu-Saraswati Civilisation," suggesting that the Indus Valley and Vedic cultures can be equated.